A Budget-Adaptive Allocation Rule for Optimal Computing Budget Allocation: Numerical experiments

+\textit{Example 5 (large-scale problem)}: This is a variant of Example 4.
+The identity of the best designs is fixed, but the number of designs is increased to $10^4$.

-The facility location problem is a practical test problem provided by the Simulation Optimization Library (\url{https://github.com/simopt-admin/simopt}) and has also been studied in \cite{gao2016new}.
+\textit{Example 6 (facility location problem)}: The facility location problem is a practical test problem provided by the Simulation Optimization Library (\url{https://github.com/simopt-admin/simopt}) and has also been studied in \cite{gao2016new}.
 There is a company selling one product that will never be out of stock in a city.
 Without loss of generality, the city is assumed to be a unit square, i.e., $[0,1]^2$, and distances are measured in units of 30 km.
 Two warehouses are located in the city and each of them has 10 trucks delivering orders individually.
 Orders are generated from 8 AM to 5 PM by a stationary Poisson process with a rate parameter 1/3 per minutes and are located in the city according to a density function

 When order arrives, it is dispatched to the nearest warehouse with available trucks.
 Otherwise, it is placed into a queue and satisfied by following the first-in-first-out pattern when trucks become idle.
 Then, the trucks pick the order up, travel to the delivery point, deliver the products and return to their assigned warehouses waiting for the next order, where the pick-up and deliver time are exponentially distributed with mean 5 and 10, respectively.
 All trucks travel in Manhattan fashion at a constant speed 30 km/hour, and orders must be delivered on the day when it is received.
+The objective is to find the locations of the two warehouses that can maximize the proportion of orders which are delivered within 60 minutes.
+Let $(z_{i,1},z_{i,2})$ and $(z_{i,3},z_{i,4})$ be the two locations, respectively.
+We consider 10 alternatives $(z_{i,1},z_{i,2},z_{i,3},z_{i,4}) = (0.49+0.01i,0.59+0.01i,0.59+0.01i,0.79+0.01i)$, for $i = 1,2,\dots,10$.
+In this experiment, we run 30 days of simulation in each replication, and the proportion of orders satisfied within 60 minutes is the average proportion of satisfied orders during the 30 days.
+Thus, the proportion of orders satisfied within 60 minutes is approximately normally distributed.
+By comparing $100,000$ simulation samples of each design, the best design is determined, i.e., $(z_{1,1},z_{1,2},z_{1,3},z_{1,4}) = (0.5,0.6,0.6,0.8)$.